 Disney has a holiday fireworks show that they do nightly during the Christmas season (weather permitting).
 It’s so sweet, and centers on “believe”.
 There are nods to all type of religious traditions in the show, including Christianity (which I thought was nice – I hate it when organizations entirely leave out the reasons we are each celebrating).
 And, at the end of it, it “snows”.
 Super magical.
 Super sweet.
 One of my favorite parts of our visit.

 Oh man, it was JUST RIGHT.
 Sure we had sweatshirts, but we weren’t too hot and not too cold.
 It was absolutely glorious!
+Be prepared for rain though — I always recommend having ponchos in your bag anyway (see my post about what to bring to Disneyland).

 Related post: Best time of year to go to Disneyland